This function takes a take an R sf, a SpatVector or sp object (Spatial* or

 tables or databases).
 If return.pgi = FALSE

-(default), the function will return TRUE
+(default), the function will return TRUE for successful insert and

-for failed inserts.
+FALSE for failed inserts.

-Use this function with df.mode = TRUE
+Use this function with df.mode = TRUE to save data frames from

--class objects to the database in "data frame mode".
+spatial-class objects to the database in "data frame mode".
 Along with normal

-operation, the proj4string of the spatial
+dbwriteDataFrame operation, the proj4string of the spatial

 data will also be saved, and re-attached to the data when using

-to import the data.
+pgGetGeom to import the data.
 Note that other attributes

-objects are not saved (e.g., coords.nrs
+of spatial objects are not saved (e.g., coords.nrs,

-which is used to specify the column index of x/y columns in *POINT
+which is used to specify the column index of x/y columns in *POINT and

 pgi objects are a list containing four character strings: (1) in.table, the table name which will be created or inserted into (2) db.new.table, the SQL statement to create the new table, (3) db.cols.insert, a character string of the database column names to insert into, and (4) insert.data, a character string of the data to insert.